-If I was to pick a winner for the ultimate meat choice it would have to be kangaroo.
-Think about it… it’s grass fed, free-range, and organic.
-Considered one of the healthiest meats in the world, kangaroo is very lean – those roos do get plenty of exercise – and contains a healthy omega-3 to omega-6 fatty acids ratio.
+If I was to pick the ultimate choice of meat, it would have to be kangaroo.
+Think about it… it’s naturally grass-fed, free-range, and organic.
+Considered one of the healthiest meats on the planet, kangaroo is very lean – those roos do get plenty of exercise – and contains a healthy omega-3 to omega-6 fatty acids ratio.

 Cook’s notes: You can grill skewers in a frying pan or under a hot grill in the oven.
-Beef, lamb or chicken will work just as well if you can’t get kangaroo in your area.
+Beef, lamb or chicken will work just as well, if you can’t get kangaroo in your area.
 You can use other vegetable for skewing such as cherry tomatoes, pumpkin and eggplant.
-For a complete meal, serve with extra grilled vegetables or a massive salad.
+For a complete meal, serve with extra grilled vegetables or a massive salad on the side.

 - 10-15 bamboo skewers (depending on their length)